jdbrock/guzzlr-web/README.md

 # guzzlr-web #

-This is the Guzzlr front-end website.
+This is the Guzzlr front-end web code.